There are several blood tests for type 1 diabetes in children. These tests are used to diagnose diabetes and to monitor diabetes management:

 Signs and symptoms of high blood sugar include:

 - Blurred vision

-Severe lack of insulin causes your child's body to produce ketones.
-Excess ketones build up in your child's blood and are spilled in the urine, a condition known as diabetic ketoacidosis (DKA).
-Untreated DKA can be life-threatening.
+A severe lack of insulin causes your child's body to break down fat for energy.
+This causes the body to produce a substance called ketones.
+Excess ketones build up in your child's blood, creating a potentially life-threatening condition known as diabetic ketoacidosis.

 Signs and symptoms of DKA include:

 - Dry or flushed skin